Pantherophis obsoletus (Say, 1823)

 Conservation / Management

-Western ratsnake populations are highly susceptible to habitat destruction and alteration.
-The development of forested bluffs for home sites causes fragmentation of habitat and increases the potential for snakes to be killed from interactions with humans and on roads.
+Minnesota Western Ratsnake populations are highly susceptible to habitat destruction and alteration.
+The development of forested bluffs for human housing causes fragmentation of habitat and increases the potential for snakes to be killed from interactions with humans and on roads.
 Forested limestone bluffs provide denning sites and quality mature oak-hickory woodland along river valleys is important summer habitat (LeClere 2013).
 Large, old, hollow, oak trees should be left in place as critical refuge for this species (LeClere 2013).
 This snake is often misidentified as a rattlesnake, since it will vibrate its tail when threatened.
-Because of this, people who encounter them feel threatened and often kill them.
+Because of this, people who encounter them often feel threatened and kill them.
 A public education effort would help in this regard.
 Several specimens from Minnesota have shown signs of Snake Fungal Disease (SFD), a disease similar to ‘White-nose Syndrome in bats.

 Conservation Efforts in Minnesota

-The western ratsnake is often difficult to detect because of its arboreal habits.
-The DNR Nongame Wildlife Program has funded efforts to survey historic locations of the western ratsnake and document new den sites.
 Protection of large forested tracts near active dens will help ensure the survival of the Western Ratsnake in Minnesota.
 From 2010 to 2013, a State Wildlife Grant study resulted in the acquisition and protection of land utilized by one Western Ratsnake population (Hall and LeClere 2013).
-The Nongame Wildlife Program has also developed brochures and videos to educate the public about large snakes, including ratsnakes, in southeastern Minnesota.
+The Nongame Wildlife Program has also developed brochures and videos to educate the public about large snakes, including Western Ratsnakes in southeastern Minnesota.